 The iPhone XS now lets you record audio in stereo mode!
 But the default video recording resolution is still set to 1080p.
 If you want to make use of the awesome new camera, you should try capturing footage in 4K.
 Go to Settings -> Camera -> Record Video and switch to 4K.

-13. Use Third Party Password Manager
+13. Use Third-Party Password Manager

-If you use LastPass or 1Password to manage your passwords on the Mac or PC, your life on iPhone just got a whole lot easier. iOS 12 now allows third-party password managers to integrate into iOS 12’s password autofill feature.
+If you use LastPass or 1Password to manage your passwords on the Mac or PC, your life on the iPhone just got a whole lot easier. iOS 12 now allows third-party password managers to integrate into iOS 12’s password autofill feature.